WidgetsBurritos/rackspace-homepage/README.md

 #### Content Region

-The content region is a combination of the Field Collection, Views, Blocks and Display Suite modules.
+The *content region* is a combination of the Field Collection, Views, Blocks and Display Suite modules.

 They are rendered via the `rackspace_preprocess_field_content_regions()` function in the theme's `template.php` file and via a special template: `field-collection-item--field-content-regions.tpl.php`

 Each individual content region is either a single, or two-columned content area, that can utilize either straight content, or include blocks directly into the page, in a bootstrap-friendly manner.

-- The hosting solutions section is a 7/5 bootstrap column structure, where each column has a view-based block as its content, displaying the particular hosting solution taxonomy terms.
+- The *hosting solutions* section is a 7/5 bootstrap column structure, where each column has a view-based block as its content, displaying the particular hosting solution taxonomy terms.

-- The IT solutions section is a single view block referencing all IT solution taxonomy terms.
+- The *IT solutions* section is a single view block referencing all IT solution taxonomy terms.

 - The contact form section is a 6/6 bootstrap column structure, where the left column is straight content, and the right content is a webform block.

-- The News & Events section is a single-column view block.
+- The *news &amp; events* section is a single-column view block.
 The view itself then breaks the articles up into the 4/4/4 bootstrap layout.

 #### Carpet Region

-The carpet region is defined by blocks with appropriate bootstrap css classes.
+The *carpet region* is defined by blocks with appropriate bootstrap CSS classes.

 #### Footer Region

-The footer is one giant menu block, whose functionality was made to mimick the existing functionality on rackspace.com.
+The *footer region* is one giant menu block, whose functionality was made to mimick the existing functionality on rackspace.com.

 #### Basement Region